 Upon graduating from the University of Massachusetts, Amherst, she spent a couple years working in Japan and then for a Japanese company in the U.S. She then decided that farming was the life for her and worked on both dairy and CSA farms in New England.

-Christine Green relocated to MA in 2010 with her Husband Todd and two children, Rita and Joe.
+Christine Green, our Education Director, relocated to MA in 2010 with her Husband Todd and two children, Rita and Joe.
 Originally from Chicago, IL and the youngest of 9 children, she loves to call home and share stories from life on the farm.
 Christine first found Green Meadows farm through a friend and CSA member and it was love at first sight.
 She loves that all of her passions are celebrated in one place : growing, cooking and eating great food, taking care of the environment, and the sense of community that her family can be part of.
-Christine started working at the Farmstand in 2011, but we quickly took notice of her many talents and asked her to help us develop our education and children's department at the farm.
 When she is not at the farm, Christine enjoys spending time cooking, gardening, spending time with her family, and fellowship.
 Christine is a enthusiastic Kohlrabi fan, but loves butternut squash, broccoli, spinach and really whatever is the newest item out of the field.

-Shannon has been working in the farmstand for four seasons now.
+Shannon has been working in the Farmstand for five seasons now.
 She is originally from Iowa and moved to Manchester to be a Nanny.
 There she met her husband.
-They live in Ipswich with their three children, Trevor, Hunter (featured above) and Keegan.
+They live in Ipswich with their three children.
 In fact, two of her kids also work at the farm, one in the farmstand and one with the field crew.
 When she's not working, Shannon loves to cook, bake, bike and run.
 Her flower garden is also very important to her.
 Her favorite vegetable is arugula.